 Visit Marksburg Castle located above Brabauch and accessible by a KD Rhine boat from Bacharach.

 Guided tours are the only way to see the castle and take about 50 minutes.
 English speaking tours run at 1 pm and 4 pm during the summer season.
 Everyone can join the regular guided tour and will be provided with a brochure in their own language.

 Opening Times: 10 am to 5 pm from March to November

 We had a car which made things easier, but then that also comes with the hassle of parking as well.
 I would love to explore this area again someday, and it won’t be with a car.

 Travel by Train – Eurail – Rhine Valley Line Scenic Train

 Travel by water – KD Rhine Pass to get around – KD Rhine

-The Rhine Gorge is really like something out of a fairytale with castles dotted as far as the eye can see, timber framed medieval villages and towns, friendly people and great food and wine.
+The Rhine Gorge is like something out of a fairytale with castles dotted as far as the eye can see, timber-framed medieval villages and towns, friendly people and great food and wine.

-From the town of St Goar and the Rheinfels castle to Bacharach, you can spend relaxing days castle hopping.
-Immerse yourself in another time, indulge your historic passions and step back for an experience you will never forget.
-I loved the Rhine, and I will be back to conquer more castles!
+From the town of St Goar and the Rheinfels castle to Bacharach, you can spend relaxing days castle and town hopping.
+Immerse yourself in another time for an experience you will never forget.